david-hernandez/drupal8-oop/README.md

 * 11 - Interfaces
 * 12 - Abstract classes, and using them as base classes
 * 13 - Using traits to reuse code
+* 14 - Using factories to generate objects
+* 15 - Late static binding and how it works with Drupal's dependency injection